Social distancing in networks: A web-based interactive experiment: Online Appendix

 Given this, we calculate a variant on Average Partial Effects (APE).
 This is more useful than a Partial Effect at the Average; especially given our extensive use of binary variables -- a Partial Effect at the Average would give us the partial effect for a subject who is 47\% female, 85\% white, and at a node position that simply does not exist (50\% `close-knit', 40\% peripheral, and 10\% superspreader).

 To calculate our variant on an APE for a variable, for example, gender, we predicted the probability of social distancing for each of our 400 subjects, first assuming that they are all male, and then second assuming that they are all female.
 This gives us an individual partial effect of gender for each subject -- taking an average across all subjects yields the variant on an APE.
 We assume that subjects are not exposed to a policy intervention (fine/nudge) when calculating APEs for all (other) variables.
 When the variable is continuous, we first assume that all subjects are at the 25th percentile of that variable (based on the actual distribution in the experiment), and second that they are at the 75th percentile.

 We use this variant -- only looking at the 400 subjects in our experiment -- due to data constraints.
 While data is readily available on the population-wide distributions of most of the individual variables, they are only available as marginal distributions, not as joint distributions.
 That is, one can easily find an age distribution, a gender distribution, and an education distribution for the US population; but they are only available separately.
 A joint distribution -- especially over \emph{all} of the variables in our preferred specification is not available.
 Therefore, our variant allows us to calculate partial effects for individuals who actually exist, and so makes our APE meaningful.

-Figure \ref{fig:ape} shows a box plot Partial Effects for variables that are statistically significant.
-The colored bars cover the 25th to 75th percentiles of estimated partial effects.
-The vertical line in each bar shows the 50th percentile, and the black dot shows the mean (the APE).
+Figure \ref{fig:3} in the main text shows a box plot Partial Effects for variables that are statistically significant.